Bankruptcy can stay on your credit file for up to seven years, but this doesn't have to stop you from getting a home loan

 When your credit has been damaged following a bankruptcy, you have to be more cautious when it comes to your finances.
 In particular, you have to be prudent when it comes to applying for a home loan.

-When choosing a lender, look for one that not only offers loans to discharged bankrupts, but also one that has a good track record and reputation.
+When choosing a lender, consider looking for one that not only offers loans to discharged bankrupts, but also one that has a good track record and reputation.
 This ensures that your application will have a higher chance of approval and that you will be offered terms that are fair, even though rates are generally offered at a premium for these kinds of loans.
 Being cautious also helps because there are some questionable credit lenders in the market, all of whom wouldn't think twice about offering unreasonable rates.

-One thing you must remember is that you should not apply to more than one lender at a time, and try not to apply to another lender immediately after a denied application.
+One thing to remember is that you should consider not applying to more than one lender at a time, and try not to apply to another lender immediately after a denied application.
 Every application for a loan, regardless of the reason, appears on your credit file.
 This shouldn't be a problem if you only apply for a loan once in a while.
 However, serial borrowing is viewed negatively by lenders, all of whom review your credit history at application.
 If you've already gone through several loan applications and have been denied, there are still ways you can clear up your enquiry history.

 The good news for discharged bankrupts is that there are still a few different kinds of loans available for them.
 These will be dependent on the lender you choose, but the loans you can generally choose from include: